SSC CHSL · Tier 2 Skill Test · English medium

 Over-correcting mid-passage

-Correct only word-level typos noticed inside the current word.
+Correct only typos noticed inside the current word.
 Let everything else ride.

 2

-Buy a basic wired external keyboard two weeks before the exam.
-Practise on it for the last 300 minutes of preparation.
+Buy a basic wired USB keyboard two weeks before the test and practise on it exclusively for the final 300 minutes of preparation.

 3

-Cover the keyboard with a cloth during the last two practice weeks.
+Cover the keyboard with a cloth for the last two weeks of practice.
 Uncomfortable for the first session; automatic by the third.

 4